ashn-dot-dev/sunder/README.md

 ```

 ## Using Sunder Without Installing
-Executing the following commands will create a development environment
+Executing the following commands will create an environment sufficient for
-utilizing tools from within the Sunder project directory.
-This environment
-should be sufficient for Sunder devlopment and experimentation without
+Sunder devlopment and experimentation without requiring the Sunder toolchain to
-requiring the Sunder toolchain to be installed.
+be installed.

 ```sh
 $ cd /your/path/to/sunder